Triple-Negative Breast Cancer

 - the size of the main tumor

-- details in your pathology report, such as tests of the tumor grade, which shows how quickly the cancer cells are dividing
+- details of tests in your pathology report, such as the tumor grade, which shows how quickly the cancer cells are dividing

-Myth #1: Women with triple-negative breast cancer can have the same treatments as all other women with breast cancer.Fact: Many people do not understand there are different types of breast cancer.
-You might know women who took a hormonal therapy pill for 5 to 10 years to protect against recurrence.
-These women, and some others, may not understand that this option does not exist for you.
-On the other hand, you may take some of the same chemotherapy medicines as women with other types of breast cancer.
+Myth #1: People with triple-negative breast cancer can have the same treatments as all other people with breast cancer.Fact: Many people do not understand there are different types of breast cancer.
+You might know people who took a hormonal therapy pill for 5 to 10 years to lower their risk of recurrence.
+These people, and some others, may not understand that this option does not exist for you.
+On the other hand, you may take some of the same chemotherapy medicines as people with other types of breast cancer.

 Myth #2: Triple-negative breast cancers are always hard to treat.Fact: Your doctor may tell you triple-negative breast cancer is “harder to treat” than other types of breast cancer.
 Many triple-negative cancers are aggressive, but your doctor’s prediction of how well your treatment may work depends not only on its triple-negative status but also on the tumor size and whether the cancer has traveled to the lymph nodes in your armpit.
 There are some very effective treatments for triple-negative breast cancer.